utsav-14/SE_assignment_1/README.md

         * Separation of Exception classes: ArgsTest has been decomposed into separate test class for each data type to make it more extensible.

+        * Created a TestSuite to run all tests at once